garontherocks/sdet-portfolio/README.md

 # SDET Portfolio – Cypress (JavaScript) & Playwright (TypeScript)

-This is my public SDET portfolio project built with JavaScript and [Cypress](https://www.cypress.io/), and TypeScript with [Playwright](https://playwright.dev/), targeting the demo website [SauceDemo](https://www.saucedemo.com/).
+This is my public SDET portfolio project built with JavaScript using [Cypress](https://www.cypress.io/), and TypeScript using [Playwright](https://playwright.dev/), targeting the demo website [SauceDemo](https://www.saucedemo.com/).
 The goal is to showcase best practices in UI and API automation testing for potential employers and collaborators.

 While the initial focus is on UI and API testing, the project is structured to grow and include performance, stress, visual testing, reporting, and CI/CD integration in future updates.